Section I: Close Encounters of a Gay Kind | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Chapter 6 | Chapter 7

 Samael croaked laughter.
 "Fuckin'...hell, when did you intolerant fuckers decide every fuckin' gay guy is into bondage 'n abuse 'n shit.
 Jus' like you figure we're all wimpy li'l bitches, too."

-"I admit, you've got more balls than someone who's so comfortable with sodomy," Captain remarked, walking a slow circle around the cuffed rebel.
+"I admit, you've got more balls than I'd expect for someone who's so comfortable with sodomy," Captain remarked, walking a slow circle around the cuffed rebel.
 "Actually, I find all of this rather incredible.
 Going against Omega, our one true Lord, the Creator, the Architect of this ring, of our very existence.
 And you stupid heretics think that you stand a chance?
 We are all but stones for the Builder to use in crafting His incredible works -- you have no right to protest, we are nothing but raw materials for Him."
 Captain took a step closer as his features hardened.
 With a smooth movement, he drew a combat knife from a sheath on his shoulder.
 "Enough bullshit.
 You wanna play the tough guy, that's fine with me."
 He grinned and leaned down close to Samael, who met his eyes churlishly.
 "Can't wait to watch you break.
 This is my favorite part..."

 The gleaming tip of the knife swept down and brushed against Samael's muzzle before slicing a thin cut near one eye.
 The rebel grit his teeth and hissed to try and avoid flinching, all too aware that was exactly what this asshole wanted.
 "You seem proud.
 Proud of your attitude, proud of your toughness.
 Proud of your body...and all these goddamn shiny bits on it," he taunted as he guided the blade of the knife toward one of the studs in Samael's jaw.